-The Company has designated its financial instruments as follows: cash is classified as held-for-trading which is measured at fair value.
-Cash is measured at fair value on a recurring basis.
+The Company has designated its financial instruments as follows: cash and investment are classified as held-for-trading which is measured at fair value.
+Cash and investment are measured at fair value on a recurring basis.
 Accounts receivable are classified as receivables and are recorded at amortized cost.
 Accounts payable and accrued liabilities and amounts due to related party are classified as other liabilities.
 They are initially measured at fair value.
 Subsequent valuations are recorded at amortized cost using the effective rate method.